JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

     - Set up endpoint (how many models we are putting, and compute resources for each model).

+- **Amazon Sagemaker Neo**

+  - Many challenges for Machine Learning in Organizations:

+    - Choosing the right framework, models, integrating and deploying.

+    - Many to many problem

+  -

 ---

 ### **Math for Machine Learning**